-- Decision-making for and with the group (vital to the success of the section).
+- To learn decision-making for and with the group (vital to the success of the section).

-- Cooking and food preparation skills promote self-sufficiency on trip and at home.
+- To learn food preparation skills and cook over a fire to promote self-sufficiency on trip and at home.

-- To recognize the accomplishments that occur over the course of the summer camp season.
+- To recognize the accomplishments and personal growth that occur over the course of the summer camp season.